lolcommits/lolcommits-protonet/README.md

     $ gem install lolcommits-protonet

-Then configure to enable and set the remote endpoint:
+Then configure to enable and set the api endpoint and token:

     $ lolcommits --config -p protonet
     # set enabled to `true`
-    # set the remote endpoint (must begin with http(s)://)
+    # set the api endpoint and token
-    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
-To disable use:
+To disable uninstall this gem or:

     $ lolcommits --config -p protonet
     # and set enabled to `false`